Bruno Rossi: Agassiz experiment

 Shortly after the experiment began to record shower data, lightning ignited the flammable liquid of one of the counters.
-Local firemen quickly extinguished the resulting fire before it spread to nearby trees, which were soaked with rain water.
-Because the trees played an essential role in suppressing atmospheric convection that would degrade telescopic observations, Harvard and MIT carried out tense negotiations, until an elaborate system of fire protection was installed, and the experiment was allowed to resume.
+Local firemen quickly extinguished the resulting fire before it spread to nearby trees, which were soaked with rainwater.
+Because the trees played an essential role in suppressing atmospheric convection that would degrade telescopic observations, Harvard and MIT carried out tense negotiations until an elaborate system of fire protection was installed, and the experiment was allowed to resume.
 To eliminate the threat of fire, Clark, Frank Scherb and William B. Smith created a "factory" that made nonflammable plastic scintillator disks, whose thickness was 10 cm and whose diameter was approximately 1 m.

 After a switch to plastic in the late spring of 1956, the experiment ran continuously.
 Its findings were reported in Nature and the Physical Review.
 The most important results were summarized by Rossi as:

-As the Agassiz experiment came to an end, the group realized that observations near the equator and in the southern hemisphere were needed to extend their conclusion that air shower arrival directions are nearly isotropic.
+As the Agassiz experiment came to an end, the group realised that observations near the equator and in the southern hemisphere were needed to extend their conclusion that air shower arrival directions are nearly isotropic.
 Consequently, Clark, in collaboration with Vikram Sarabhai, ran his smaller experiment at Kodaikanal, India, at a latitude of 10° N, and confirmed the absence of anisotropies.
-Later, at the suggestion of Ismael Escobar, the Agassiz equipment was moved to El Alto at 4200 meters on the Bolivian plateau at 16° S. Here, Clark, Escobar and Juan Hersil found no anisotropies, but they showed that the structure of air showers at their maximum development is different from that at sea level.
+Later, at the suggestion of Ismael Escobar, the Agassiz equipment was moved to El Alto at 4200 metres on the Bolivian plateau at 16° S. Here, Clark, Escobar and Juan Hersil found no anisotropies, but they showed that the structure of air showers at their maximum development is different from that at sea level.